SUSTAINABLE DEVELOPMENT GOALS

 Goal 16: Promote just, peaceful and inclusive societies

-Violence, rape, trafficking and marginalization are forms of sexual and gender-based violence (SGBV) that impact the well-being of women and other vulnerable populations in all countries, in turn disrupting the lives of their families and communities.
-Episcopal Relief & Development promotes justice through its commitment to ending SGBV, by working with faith leaders to change attitudes and behaviors and by supporting gender-inclusive and empowering programs that strengthen communities from within.
+Violence, rape, trafficking and marginalization are forms of gender-based violence (GBV) that impact the well-being of women and other vulnerable populations in all countries, in turn disrupting the lives of their families and communities.
+Episcopal Relief & Development promotes justice through its commitment to ending GBV, by working with faith leaders to change attitudes and behaviors and by supporting gender-inclusive and empowering programs that strengthen communities from within.
 Local leaders are trained to integrate gender awareness and anti-violence messaging into their activities, to ensure that women’s voices are included in planning and decision making.
 Many of our programs, particularly agriculture and micro-finance initiatives, focus on equipping women with knowledge and resources to help them succeed economically and provide for their families.
 Gender equity cultivates a sense of wholeness within a community, as both men and women are able to work together to create thriving future.

 MILLENNIUM DEVELOPMENT GOALS

 The Millennium Development Goals (MDGs) were established in 2000 to reduce the number of people who live in extreme poverty by 2015.
 Final reports on the achievements of the MDGs is expected to be shared in May 2016.
 The following eight goals were developed by the international community, including leaders from 191 countries.
 They were also been endorsed by development institutions and religious bodies worldwide.